suchan5/Project-3/README.md

 ## Features left to be implemented
 - My current search engine searches through all the recipes by search terms.
 Alternatively, users can view the recipes by different cuisine types.
 For a more advanced search in future, I would like to combine these two functions whereby the results can be filtered by a search term within a type of cuisine.
-- I would like to want to implement WYSIWYG editor such as Summernote to replace <textarea> tag used in the submission form.
-Current issue with uploading images is also expected to be resolved with it.
+- I would like to implement WYSIWYG editor such as Summernote to replace <textarea> tag used in the submission form.